wild poinsettia inflorescence The wild Poinsettia Page

 Poinsettia inflorescencences and Convolv.

 The branches of poinsettia are often long, thin, sprawling and nearly viny.
-This individual was flowering with wild morning glory in southern Mexico.
+This individual was flowering with wild morning glory in Chiapas, Mexico.

 Poinsettia flowers when leafless